 Winemaker Jason Moore has been making the wine since their first vintage.
 When Jason was attending classes at UC Davis he decided he wanted to live and work in Napa to be closer to the “vines” rather than live in the town of Davis (about an hour away).
 He worked for Scott at La Toque and appreciated the style of wines that are best paired with food.

-Poem Cellars strives to showcase the fruit in their wines rather than the oak – over the few years they have actually scaled back the amount of oak used for aging the wines.
+Originally founded as Poem Cellars, the brand has since transitioned to Gentleman Farmer Wines.
+They strive to showcase the fruit in their wines rather than the oak – over the few years they have actually scaled back the amount of oak used for aging the wines.

 The “little man” that appears on the label for the Cabernet Franc is iconic and quickly draws one’s eye to the bottle.
 It is an image of a “paper doll” of a dapperly dressed man.
-The image represents celebration and elegance – qualities Poem Cellars wishes to associate with this wine.
+The image represents celebration and elegance – qualities they wish to associate with this wine.

 Gentleman Farmer Wines publishes short “haikus” or prose (3-4 lines) on their corks for every vintage.
 Looking to make “your mark” on their corks?
 You can enter your own lines for consideration.